dotmailer/dotdigital-adobe-commerce-app/README.md

 Welcome to the Dotdigital for Adobe Commerce accelerator app.

 Our app provides a simple starter integration with Adobe Commerce via Adobe App Builder.
-It will perform single synchronizations of customers, subscribers, products and orders into Dotdigital.
+It will perform single synchronizations of customers, subscribers, products and orders into [Dotdigital](https://dotdigital.com).

+## Description

+### Customer sync
+- New and updated customers are sent to Dotdigital, and added to the specified customer list.
+- Customers will be created with a subset of data fields, including email, first name, last name, and customer group.
+- Historical sync is not yet supported.

+### Subscriber sync
+- New and updated newsletter subscribers are sent to Dotdigital, and added to the specified subscriber list.
+- Subscribers will be created with data fields for store name, website name and subscriber status.
+- Historical sync is not yet supported.
+- Newsletter subscribers are not supported in Adobe Commerce SaaS.

+### Order sync
+- New and updated orders are sent to Dotdigital as contact insight data.
+- Order data will include all required fields including prices, addresses, items, and other order details.
+- Historical sync is not yet supported.

+### Product sync
+- New and updated products are sent to Dotdigital, and added to the specified catalog insight data collection.
+- Historical sync is not yet supported.

 ## Prerequisites
+You will need a Dotdigital account.
+General support and usage for the Dotdigital platform is available in the [Dotdigital Help Centre](https://support.dotdigital.com/en/).

 Merchants should be familiar with Adobe’s [Commerce Integration Starter Kit](https://github.com/adobe/commerce-integration-starter-kit/blob/main/README.md#prerequisites) and their [public documentation](https://developer.adobe.com/commerce/extensibility/starter-kit/integration/) for this project.
 You will need to:

 - [Create an App Builder project](https://github.com/adobe/commerce-integration-starter-kit/blob/main/README.md#create-app-builder-project) in the Adobe developer console